 - lazy river.

-Many drowning accidents result in death.
-Victims’ families may then bring a “wrongful death” lawsuit against the at-fault parties.3
+In California, a drowning victim’s family may bring a “wrongful death” lawsuit against the at-fault parties.3

 In many cases, drowning victims live but become vegetative.
-Then people with power of attorney over the victim may sue on their behalf.
-This may include the victim’s
+Then people with power of attorney over the victim may sue on their behalf, which may include the victim’s:

 - spouse,